 One problem might be a lack of bees.
-This information from Skagit County Master Gardeners offers some other reasons, such as Botrytis blossom blight, and blueberry shock virus.
+There could also be other reasons, such as Botrytis blossom blight, and blueberry shock virus.

 Here is a page from Oregon State University which has some good general information on growing blueberries .